reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 React sees that the rendering output has not changed, so it doesn't update the DOM.

-The effect from the second render looks like this:
+The Effect from the second render looks like this:

 ```js
   // Effect for the second render (roomId = "general")